fabacab/diasposter/readme.txt

 * WordPress's `Image` and `Gallery` post formats become Diaspora posts wherein each `<img>` in your post is uploaded directly into your Diaspora post, making a beautiful slideshow on Diaspora.
 * WordPress's `Standard`, `Aside`, and `Status` post formats are crossposted exactly as you enter them.
 (They are left untouched.)

 Other options enable tweaking additional metadata from your WordPres entry (notably tags and geo-location data), and more.
+Diasposter is also [IndieWeb](https://indiewebcamp.com/)-friendly, with built-in support for the [`rel-syndication`](https://indiewebcamp.com/rel-syndication) pattern.

 *Donations for [my WordPress plugins](https://profiles.wordpress.org/meitar/#content-plugins) make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=meitarm%40gmail%2ecom&lc=US&item_name=Diasposter%20WordPress%20Plugin&item_number=diasposter&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted). :) Thank you for your support!*